gigiyy/moneymover/README.md

 Account management service fulfill the money transfer functions

 ### Account
-account hold by the User, which hold the money own by the user. it can be dynamically created as needed(received money transfer)
+Account hold by the User, which hold the money own by the user.
+It can be dynamically created as needed(received money transfer)

 ### Record
 Account activities
-* Debit - money debit from account to external source
+* Debit - money debit from account to external source or other account.
-* Credit - money credited to account from external source
+* Credit - money credited to account from external source or other account.

 ## implementation details
-this application only cases about moving funds between users. to make things simpler `Account` is unique by user's `id` and it's `currency`. and can be created as needed.
+This application only cares about moving funds between users. to make things simpler `Account` is unique by user's `id` and it's `currency` and can be created as needed.

-operations related to user itself(id, name) should be done by an external `UserService` and Forex exchange related(rate, currency) etc should be take care of by `FxService` and they are all out of scope for this application.
+Operations related to user itself(id, name) should be done by an external `UserService`; Forex related(rate, currency) etc should be taken care of by an `FxService`.
+Both are out of scope for this simple application.

-below is what `AccountService` does and the use of `akka` `actor` make it easier to implement.
+Below is what `AccountService` does; with `akka` `actor`, it's much easier to implement.

-`AccountService` will wait for request from server and initiate a `Worker` child to process each message.
+`AccountService` will wait for requests from server and initiate one `Worker` child for each message

-to avoid race conditions where multiple updates to same group of user's accounts happens simultaneously, `AccountService` will cache the users' ID in `working` set until their processes were done.
+To avoid race conditions where multiple updates to same group of user's accounts happens simultaneously, `AccountService` will cache the users' ID in `working` set until their processes were done.

-pending messages and their sender were cached in `waiting` queue until `Done` message received. pending message will be retried one by one.
+Pending messages and their sender were cached in `waiting` queue until `Done` message has received.
+And pending message will be retried one by one in order.

-<b>in reality, working set should be backed by shared MemCache so that we can have multiple instance
-of `AccountService` or `Server` itself.</b> *
+in real world, `working` set should be backed by shared memory cache so that we can have multiple instance of `AccountService` or `Server` itself.
+However there'll be another concerns related to scaling out.